cryotato/cryotato.github.io/_posts/2023-08-18-pictophenomes.md

 The Hangul & Huoontification is so obvious I’m weary to even point it out.

 On top of this, Hokkien phonemes are almost perfectly matched with Korean, with plenty of shared vocabulary and preserved middle Chinese pronunciations between them.
-Taiwanese linguist Hsu Tsao-te had already developed a Hangul based writing system for Hokkien by 1987 called ]대끼깐뿐 Tâi-gí Gān-bûn](https://en.m.wikipedia.org/wiki/Taiwanese_Hangul).
+Taiwanese linguist Hsu Tsao-te had already developed a Hangul based writing system for Hokkien by 1987 called [대끼깐뿐 Tâi-gí Gān-bûn](https://en.m.wikipedia.org/wiki/Taiwanese_Hangul).
 They proposed a mixed script to fill in gaps for uniquely Hokkien words with no (known) ties to literary Chinese, and even included tonal markers.
 But I think by Huoontifing it, we could do better.

-Here's how the phonemes compare:
+First lets just steal that table from Wikipedia for reference:

 Initials
 <table>